Futureproof Technology for Tomorrow’s Cloud First Workplace

 The majority of respondents in the Forrester and Google Cloud study on cloud workers also reveals that companies are turning their attention to cloud-based computers such as Chromebooks for future workplace collaboration device needs that support a remote workforce.
 These devices are designed to be “cloud first.”
 They store all data in the cloud, allowing workers to access their email, documents and more from anywhere.
 Fifty-two percent noted they were planning to adopt these devices in the near future, while 28% already are using them.
 Similarly, mobile devices like smartphones, tablets, watches, fitness trackers and more also are becoming increasingly connected via the cloud in the Internet of Things (IoT).

 The same Forrester study indicates that the shift to more collaborative, cloud-based work models means web browsers need to become more relevant and strategic.
 After all, they’re the vehicle for cloud work that relies on browser-based business apps.
 The study reveals that employees at 67% of responding organizations rely on web browsers, such as Chrome much more today than even just two years ago.
-Most also find web-apps such as G Suite easier to work with than desktop apps.
+Most also find web-apps such as Google Workspace (formerly G Suite) easier to work with than desktop apps.

 Smart Meetings Technology

 As workers become more remotely connected, employers need to offer new ways to orchestrate team meetings for those onsite and offsite.
 Video-enhanced conference rooms use technology, such as Google Meet to connect all who need to participate via cloud-based video conferencing.
 These rooms are optimized with cameras and microphones to make virtual meetings seamless and efficient.
 On the remote side, workers merely connect using their webcam and browser.